d4rk0wl/ecowitt_influxDB-parser/README.md

-# ecowitt_influxDB-parser
-Simple NodeJS application to recieve data from EcoWitt connected devices and write to InfluxDB
+Simple NodeJS application to receive data from Ecowitt connected devices and write to InfluxDB.